Giovanni Raffaele Badaracco: Mature years

 Badaracco’s best-known work is a series of large canvases in the oratory of the Assumption, Cornigliano, Genoa, the Assumption and Coronation of the Virgin over the high altar, eight frescoed scenes of the Passion on the walls and the Last Supper on the end wall.
 The tiny gestures, small facial features, rounded, soft-modelled faces, arms and legs bathed in strong light contrasts are painted in the smooth, polished manner of Maratta, but their compositions represent a compromise between the old narrative tradition and the Baroque spirit of the Piola family.

 There are many paintings recorded as done for churches outside Genoa, including a series of the Twelve Apostles (Sestri Ponente, Oratory of Giuseppe) and St. Francis Xavier (Pontedecimo, San Quirico).
-Badaracco lacked the decorative flamboyance of Piola, yet remained on the periphery of the Piola family, sharing their images and artistic contacts, as is evident in his crowded frontispiece design design Charity, transferred to a Savona ceramic plate, engraved by Georges Tasnière (1632–1704), who also reproduced numerous designs by Piola.
+Badaracco lacked the decorative flamboyance of Piola, yet remained on the periphery of the Piola family, sharing their images and artistic contacts, as is evident in his crowded frontispiece design Charity, transferred to a Savona ceramic plate, engraved by Georges Tasnière (1632–1704), who also reproduced numerous designs by Piola.
 Badaracco left many drawings, among them sketchy, pen-and-ink compositional studies such as the Appearance of the Virgin to the Carmelites (Paris, Louvre).